lewisfish/PawlikMorph-LSST/README.md

  - -d, create diagnostic figures for each galaxy

  Example
+ This will read images from images.csv, generate a folder
+    sample/output where pixelmaps of the object, clean images, segmentation maps and calculated parameters are stored.
 	- imganalysis.py --file images.csv -fo sample -Aall -cas -sci -spm

-  - This will read images from images.csv, generate a folder sample/output where pixelmaps of the object, clean images, segmentation maps and calculated parameters are stored.
+An example using parallel processing with 8 cores
   - python imganalysis.py --file images.csv -fo sample -Aall -sersic -sci -spm -par parsl -n 8 -cas
-  - An example using parallel processing with 8 cores

 ## Installation